amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Top N Products Metrics.md

 A KPI Dashboard created in Tableau :Top N Products Metrics in Sub Categories Vs All other Products in the Subcategory

-* Featuring A table of Top N (Dynamic Number through a Parameter) Products Metrics (Sales , Profit & total orders)in Subcategories
+* Featuring A table of Top N (Dynamic Number through a Parameter) Products Metrics (Sales , Profit & total orders)in Subcategories + all others summed up
 * Ordered by Profit Descendingly